Red Dragon Darts was founded nearly 50 years ago by two passionate darts enthusiasts who were also engineers.

-Currently, there are 55 different ranges of darts from Red Dragon, when you consider the different weights and specifications within each range of darts there are over 300 different Red Dragon Darts Available, Some have their own name and some are named after pro darts players that have contributed in some way in design and testing.
+Currently, there are 55 different ranges of darts from Red Dragon.
+When you consider the various weights and specifications within each range of darts, there are over 300 different Red Dragon Darts Available.

 Dart Design And Parts